 Ever wondered how the Black Stone came to be in the silver casing that surrounds it?

-Some say it was broken by a stone fired by the Umayyad army laying siege to Mecca whilst it was under the control of Abdullah ibn Zubair ®.
+Some say it was broken by a stone fired by the Umayyad army laying siege to Makkah whilst it was under the control of Abdullah ibn Zubair ®.

 However, most agree that it was most damaged in the middle ages by an extreme heretical Ismaili group from Bahrain called the Qarmatians who had declared that the Hajj was an act of superstition.
 They decided to make their point by killing tens of thousands of hujjaj and dumping their bodies in the well of Zamzam.